 - Businesses eligible for stabilization are those that “suffered substantial damage” due to the disaster.
 In the current pandemic, businesses have not suffered physical damage, but perhaps an argument can be made that actual losses resulting directly from ordered closures can be counted as “damage.”
 Note that actual losses are not the same as mere revenue reductions.
 Businesses manage reduced revenue by reducing expenses, such as limiting operations or laying off employees.
 However, when revenue reduction is so steep that a business cannot reduce expenses by the same amount, then the business will take actual losses.
 Although it is a stretch, an argument can be made that those actual losses are a form of damage when they can be traced directly to the pandemic.

 - Eligible businesses are those that were “not otherwise fully compensated” for the damage.
-This means that other federal and state aid offered during the pandemic, such as the federal Paycheck Protection Program, Emergency Injury Disaster Loans, and Main Street Lending Program, tax credits, and other benefits, must be evaluated to determine whether they already offset the actual losses.
+This means that other federal and state aid offered during the pandemic, such as the federal Paycheck Protection Program, Emergency Injury Disaster Loans, and Main Street Lending Program, tax credits, and other benefits such as insurance, must be evaluated to determine whether they already offset the actual losses.

 Example Reopen and Rehire program